 - Squat/ Western toilet, traditional Cambodian bucket shower

 There are lots of exciting things to do in and around Battambang typically missed by tourists that just flock to Angkor Wat or the islands on the south coast.

-It's also quite easy to visit nearby provinces Pailin, Koh Kong, Pursat, Banteay Meanchay and Siem Reap, which are only a few hours away and make great weekend trips.
+It's also quite easy to visit nearby provinces such as Pailin, Koh Kong, Pursat, Banteay Meanchay and Siem Reap - which are only a few hours away and make great weekend trips.